fabianaschneck/my_site/content/en/home/welcome.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Welcome to the Stream Ecology Lab" subtitle = "at Universidade Federal do Rio Grande - FURG, Brazil"
+title = "Stream Ecology Lab"
+subtitle = "at Universidade Federal do Rio Grande - FURG, Brazil"

 [design]